Skip to main content

 Cost Economics

-Fix a CVE with an agent for $2.64–$52.
+Fix a vulnerability with an agent for $2.64–$52.
 Incident response costs thousands.
 Scale pre-production agent fixes instead.

 Difficulty Scoring